-- 23.1 Game Misconduct Penalty A game misconduct penalty involves the suspension of a player for the balance of the game but a substitute is permitted to replace the player removed.
-Ten minutes are applied in the league records to the player incurring a game misconduct penalty. - 23.2 Suspensions The Commissioner shall have full power to impose such further penalties by way of suspension on the penalized player or any other player involved in the altercation. - 23.3 Automatic Game Misconduct See 20.4. - 23.6 Other Infractions That Could Result in a Game Misconduct Refer to the Reference Tables - Table 12 - Summary of Game Misconduct Penalties (page 129) for a list of the infractions that can result in a game misconduct penalty being assessed (see specific rule numbers for complete descriptions).
+- 23.1 Game Misconduct Penalty A game misconduct penalty involves the suspension of a player for the balance of the game but a substitute is permitted to replace the player removed. - 23.2 Suspensions The Commissioner shall have full power to impose such further penalties by way of suspension on the penalized player or any other player involved in the altercation. - 23.3 Automatic Game Misconduct See 20.4. - 23.6 Other Infractions That Could Result in a Game Misconduct - Refer to the Reference Tables Table 12 Summary of Game Misconduct Penalties (page 129) for a list of the infractions that can result in a game misconduct penalty being assessed (see specific rule numbers for complete descriptions).